-You’ve worked diligently with your team and other departments to craft the perfect email message for the newest campaign.
+To send out a personalized customer email campaign, you’ve worked diligently with marketing and other departments to craft the perfect email message.
 You’ve gathered engaging creative, drafted compelling copy, segmented the ideal audience, and aligned all of your customer preferences and data points.
-All of this work comes to life the moment you hit “send.”
+But without a proven email testing plan in place, all of this work may come to a halt the moment you hit “send.”

-Most email marketing veterans have embarrassing stories of moments when emails didn’t go as planned — for example, when a subscriber received a “Hello [First Name]” salutation because the merge field wasn’t set up properly or a time when an email that wasn’t optimized for mobile was sent to a group of chief marketing officers.
+Most email marketing veterans have embarrassing stories of moments when emails didn’t go as planned.
+How many times have you received a “Hello [First Name]” salutation?
+Simple testing could have revealed that the merge field wasn’t set up properly.

 In short, testing provides peace of mind, avoids bad customer experiences, creates foundations for program growth, and ultimately diverts the need from learning from mistakes to learning while creating.

-From Gmail to Outlook, countless mobile apps and international webmail clients, your subscribers can choose between hundreds of email clients — and each of them displays your HTML email a little differently.
-The email that looks perfect on your iPhone’s Mail App might be broken for subscribers who open it on Outlook.
-Without a testing process that lets you preview messages in the most popular reading environments, you risk sending broken emails to your audience.
+From Gmail to Outlook, mobile apps to international webmail clients, your subscribers can choose between hundreds of email clients — and each of them displays your HTML email a little differently.
+Your email might look perfect on your iPhone’s mail app, but broken for subscribers reading in Outlook.
+Without a testing process that lets you preview email messages in the most popular reading environments, you risk sending broken emails to your audience.

-When testing how email appears in various email clients, keep in mind:
+When testing how emails appear in various email clients, keep in mind:

-The top 10 email domains your subscribers use — test how your email looks in AOL, Gmail, Yahoo, Outlook, and the other most popular domains your subscribers use to make sure you cover your bases.
+- Check the top 10 email domains your subscribers use.
+Test how your email looks in Gmail, Yahoo, Outlook, and the other most popular domains your subscribers use to make sure you cover your bases.

-The top 10 devices your subscribers use to check emails — test how your email appears on smartphones, laptops, and desktops to make sure your emails look great across multiple devices.
+- Check the top 10 devices your subscribers use to read emails.
+Test how your email appears on iPhones, Androids, laptops, tablets, and desktops to make sure your emails look great across multiple devices.

 How to test the content of emails on various clients and devices:

-Manually set up email accounts on different clients and send emails to yourself — this takes time and effort, but it’s a starting point.
+- Manually set up email accounts on different clients and send emails to yourself.
+This takes time and effort, but it’s the best way to know for sure.

-Leverage tools built into your Email Service Provider (ESP) to test at scale — at Salesforce, we’ve partnered with Litmus to bring their best-in-industry testing capabilities directly into the Marketing Cloud user interface.
+- Use tools built into your Email Service Provider (ESP) to test at scale.
+Salesforce has partnered with Litmus to bring their testing capabilities directly into the Marketing Cloud user interface.
 From the preview tab, you can click into Litmus and automatically see how your message appears across any email client.

-Make a list of all the personalization fields you use — you might include account number, first name, company name, purchase history, or images that update based on actions your customer has taken on your website; this will be your quality assurance (QA) checklist and should include any variables that will determine if a field changes for an individual.
+- Make a list of all the personalization fields you use.
+You might include account number, first name, company name, purchase history, or images that update based on actions your customer has taken on your website.
+This will be your quality assurance (QA) checklist.
+It should include any variables that will determine if a field changes for an individual.

 How to test personalization fields:

-Send test emails to yourself or to a small internal audience to see how the different data points and personalization fields display — it’s time-consuming and requires a solid QA process to ensure all areas are checked, but it works as a baseline.
+- Send test emails to yourself or to a small internal audience to see how the different data points and personalization fields display.
+Yes, it’s time-consuming and requires a solid QA process to ensure all areas are checked, but it works as a baseline.

-Use tools to preview the subscriber-level experience — Marketing Cloud has subscriber-level previewing built directly into the user interface to help keep track of the personalization experience you’ve mapped out for every subscriber and ensure it’s working appropriately.
+- Use tools to preview the subscriber-level experience.
+Marketing Cloud has subscriber-level previewing built directly into the user interface.
+Use it to help keep track of the personalization experience you’ve mapped out for every subscriber and ensure it’s working appropriately.

 Every successful email program has a testing process in place.
-Whether you’re starting and going the manual route or taking advantage of tools built into your ESP for scale, you’re building the foundations for a best-in-class subscriber experience.
+Whether you’re creating manually or using tools built into your ESP for scale, you’re building a better subscriber experience.